 8.2.3.
-Vector Data-types
+Memory Operations on Vector Data Types

-The memory consistency model relates operations executed on memory locations with scalar data-types, which have a maximum size and alignment of 64 bits.
-Memory operations with a vector data-type are modelled as a set of equivalent memory operations with a scalar data-type, executed in an unspecified order on the elements in the vector.
+The memory consistency model relates operations executed on memory locations with scalar data types, which have a maximum size and alignment of 64 bits.
+Memory operations with a vector data type are modelled as a set of equivalent memory operations with a scalar data type, executed in an unspecified order on the elements in the vector.

 8.2.4.
-Packed Data-types
+Memory Operations on Packed Data Types

-The packed data-type .f16x2 consists of two .f16 values accessed in adjacent memory locations.
-Memory operations on the packed data-type .f16x2 are modelled as a pair of equivalent memory operations with a scalar data-type .f16, executed in an unspecified order on each element of the packed data.
+A packed data type consists of two values of the same scalar data type, as described in Packed Data Types.
+These values are accessed in adjacent memory locations.
+A memory operation on a packed data type is modelled as a pair of equivalent memory operations on the scalar data type, executed in an unspecified order on each element of the packed data.